ionStici/frontend/2-css/box-types.md

 }
 ```

-Content is distributed in lines.
+- Content is distributed in lines.

-Occupies tonly the space that its content needs.

 No line-breaks.
+- Occupies only the space that its content needs.

-We cannot use `height` or `width` on inline boxes.
+- We cannot use `height` or `width` on inline boxes.

-We can only specify horizontal padding and margins for inline elements.
+- We can only specify horizontal padding and margins for inline elements.

 <br>